MRC Fellowship Program

-The Maryland Robotics Center (MRC) at the University of Maryland, College Park, recently launched the MRC Postdoctoral Fellowship Program.
-For this program, we are seeking multiple candidates whose research interests fit into one of the following themes:
+The Maryland Robotics Center (MRC) at the University of Maryland, College Park will continue to fund the MRC Postdoctoral Fellowship Program.
+We seek multiple dynamic, forward-thinking, and highly qualified individuals with the following expertise:

 We expect to offer multiple fellowship positions with funding guaranteed for one year.
-Renewing beyond the first year is subject to funding availability and performance.
+Fellowship renewal beyond the first year is subject to funding availability and performance.
 Competitive salary and benefits will be provided.